mminer237/fruitorvegetable/_items/tomato.md

 This doesn't conflict with its botanical definition.
 A tomato is both a fruit *and* a vegetable, at least in some sense of the words.
 It just depends on the context.
 Technically, it's a berry even.

 However, it is a berry only by virtue of the obscure botanical definition of "berry," meaning it came from an ovary, is fleshy, and doesn't split open to spread its seeds.
 [This has no relevance for 99% of people.]({% link _pages/you-dont-have-to-care-about-botanical-definitions.html %}) The botanical definition does not have any influence in the world of food.
 Unless you are a scientist studying plants, the botanical definitions of "fruit" and berry" are useless for you.
-You are eating tomatoes, not growing them.
-A tomato is a vegetable.
+You are eating tomatoes, not growing them. <span class="speakable">A tomato is a vegetable.</span>

 If you call tomatoes fruits just because they are the seed-bearing part of the tomato plant, there are [many other vegetables you would have to miscategorize under such logic]({% link _pages/confusing-items.html %}).
 It is illogical to single out only tomatoes to insist on using botanical definitions.
 [Cucumbers]({% link _items/cucumber.md %}), [olives]({% link _items/olive.md %}), [pumpkins]({% link _items/pumpkin.md %}), [corn]({% link _items/corn.md %}), and many more vegetables all comprise the fruit of plants.
 But to call such things fruits would make the word "fruit" lose a large part of its meaning.
 Fruit has a culinary meaning too, like "vegetable" is a culinary term.
 Mixing botanical and culinary terms does not make sense.
 It just confuses people, which is the opposite of what language is supposed to do.